toydarian/claircli/README.md

                         ip address of local host
   -r, --regex           if set, repository and tag of images will be treated
                         as regular expression
+  -s {https, http}, --scheme {https, http}
-  -H, --http            use http instead of https to access the docker registry (HTTPS is default)
+                        define the scheme to use to access the docker registry (not clair!)
+                        'https' is default

 Examples: